-Based on the project corridor and Stantec's roadway experience, it is anticipated that the new alignment/reconstruction will generally follow the existing alignment of KY 90.
-Therefore, it is anticipated that this portion of the alignment will consist more of widening and not have many new cuts or fills required along the existing highway.
-For improved safety within portions where the existing roadway may be widened, it appears that intersections and structures will need to be reworked/realigned along the reconstructed roadway.
+Based on the project study area and Stantec's roadway experience, it is anticipated that the new alignment/reconstruction will generally follow the existing alignments of streets and roads.
+Therefore, it is anticipated that much of the improvements will consist more of widening and not have many new cuts or fills required along the existing highway.
+For portions where the existing roadway may be widened, it appears that intersections and structures will need to be reworked/realigned along the reconstructed roadways.
 The revisions to the interchanges will include: providing necessary clear zones, addressing geometric deficiencies in the roadway and adjusting the alignment.
 As the interchanges are reworked, the Project Team should keep in mind the geotechnical considerations that are included in Section 4 as they pertain to existing utilities, cut slopes, embankments and widened structures.